whatwg/html/FAQ.md

 ### What is HTML?

 [HTML](https://html.spec.whatwg.org/multipage/) is the core foundational standard being worked on by the WHATWG community.
-It is continuously maintained and supersedes HTML4, XHTML1, DOM Level 2 HTML, and all previous HTML specifications — addressing many of the shortcomings of those specifications while at the same time enhancing HTML to more adequately cover the needs of Web applications.
-Along with defining the HTML markup language, it also defines many of the core requirements that form the basis of the Web runtime.
+It is continuously maintained and supersedes HTML4, XHTML1, DOM Level 2 HTML, and all previous HTML specifications — addressing many of the shortcomings of those specifications while at the same time enhancing HTML to more adequately cover the needs of web applications.
+Along with defining the HTML markup language, it also defines many of the core requirements that form the basis of the web runtime.

 ### What is HTML5?